 Rondon pineapple includes flat and deep eyes on the skin with a typical yellow-orange shade.
 The plant is dark green with some red spots.
 You may be surprised to know that this pineapple has white flesh, which is different from other yellow-fleshed varieties.

-Brecheche pineapple is mostly grown in Southern Venezuela and can be made into various tasty Venezuelan desserts.
-The fruit consists of medium olive-colored leaves and a small yellow core.
+Brecheche pineapple is mostly grown in Southern Venezuela.
+The cylinder-shaped fruit consists of medium olive-colored leaves and a small yellow core.
 It doesn’t have a spike on the top of the leaves.
+You will love the aromatic and juicy flesh of this variety.

 Champaka pineapple is a decorative fruit that is not usually used to eat raw.
 It is really large with beautiful long, spiny leaves in dark green that look like swords.
 This type of fruit also has a cylinder shape like most other types.